roboseb/battleship/README.md

     God this is a mess.
 But I somehow have most of the logic actually working within about one day.Not too shabby.

+June 6th, 2022

+    Really, this is only day 2.
+And despite the nonsense spaghetti of code I created yesterday, almost all the functionality outside of AI is there and working, which is pretty cool.
+Should be able to make the art assets for ship girls and maybe other things today. might make custom ships, which in my head I imagined as difficult yesterday.
+Thinking about it now, they would just have to have the right dimensions, and then would just be place absolutely relative to the starting cell of a ship with the right orientation.
+And also be slightly transparent.

+    AAAAAAAAAAAAAAAAAAAAAAAAAA I shoud've really structured this differently.
+Was able to make most of this logic in one day, and the basic version of enemy AI has taken over five hours so far.
+Pretty much the exact lesson I was expecting to learn from not using TDD.
+And also not whiteboarding a bit more.
+It sorta works, but as I add features they become exponentially more difficult to impliment.
+Yay.

 ---To-Do---

 -Add game art
 -Digitize game art
 -Fancy up display styling
--Finish ship logic
+DONE-Finish ship logic
--Add tests for ship logic
+CANCEL-Add tests for ship logic
--Spice up battleship base gameplay?
+HARD CANCEL-Spice up battleship base gameplay?
     -Unique ships
     -Powerups
     -Different admiral classes/characters
     -Select one ship that has some ability
     -Select one ship that is a decoy
 DONE-Have AI randomly place legal ships
--make player able to use target grid to hit ships -Make AI able to use their target grid to hit ships
+DONE-make player able to use target grid to hit ships DONE-Make AI able to use their target grid to hit ships DONE-Add game end state
+-Add new game button
+-Add peeking at AI board with transforms
+-add custom strike/miss markers
+-Add hit markers to players' boards
+DONE-Prevent AI cells exceeding grid limits
+DONE-Fix double placing ships
+DONE-Fix ship damage bug